cjomalley/ascp/studyguide.md

 ## Virology

 ## Parasitology
+Be able to identify photos of some common organisms - pinworm, Trichuris trichiura, etc Differentiate worms - mouth parts, hooks, nuclei, sheaths

 ## Mycology
 Sporothrix schenkii – what disease does it cause (rose grower, gardener), how does it get in (puncture), what is shape (cigar)